 - Please come to camp wearing a well-fitting, comfortable face mask that covers the nose and mouth, with at least one spare in their backpack.

 - Clothes for the weather… usually rain gear, boots, warm layers, and a change of clothes. *If these are hard to come by, just let us know; we may have clothing to loan or give.

 How does tuition work?

-Full tuition is $260 per week.
+Full tuition is $260/child/week for full day programs and $150/child/week for half day programs.
 However, we proudly offer sliding-scale tuition.
 If full tuition is not appropriate for your family right now, simply enter the amount you’d like to pay, per child.

-We ask that anyone paying less than $150 per week apply for the city-wide summer scholarships form here.
+We ask that anyone paying less than $150 per week for full days or less than $90 per week for half days, apply for the city-wide summer scholarships form here.
 If the city-wide scholarship is awarded, we’ll expect some of it to be used for Outdoor Explorers camp.
-If a family does not qualify for a city-wide scholarship, we’ll ask that families pay at least $100 per week for camp, unless there are extenuating circumstances.
+If a family does not qualify for a city-wide scholarship, we’ll ask that families pay at least $100 per full week for camp and $50 per half week, unless there are extenuating circumstances.
 Please fill out the CBJ scholarship form within a week of registering.

 Is there transportation?